Table of contents

 Conclusion

-SEO for a headless CMS is not the most straightforward way, and it will require a bit of work from your developers to get everything right.
+Headless CMS SEO is not the most straightforward way, and it will require a bit of work from your developers to get everything right.
 But once you get the hang of it, a headless CMS can be just as effective as a traditional CMS when it comes to SEO.
 And what’s more is that you get much more freedom and flexibility to create content the way you want.